 No!
 There is no public charge test for naturalization, which is the process to become a U.S. citizen.
-Permanent residents that travel outside the United States for more than 180 days could be subject to public charge rules.
+Premanent resident that travel outside the U.S. for more than 180 days could be subject to public charge rules.

 IF I AM USING FOOD STAMPS OR MEDI-CAL NOW, WILL IT HURT MY CASE?